thanhnguyenchisong/sa-microservices/microservices.md

   - Takes time
   - End result is not pure Microservice architecture

-`Separate Existing Modules to Services`
+`Separate Existing Modules to Services` - Current monolith modules will become the services
 - Pros
   - End result is pure Microservices architecture